 Early experimental data on the impact of the coronavirus (COVID-19) on the UK economy and society.
 These faster indicators are created using rapid response surveys, novel data sources and experimental methods.

-The social impacts of the coronavirus pandemic on disabled people in Great Britain based on indicators from the Opinions and Lifestyle Survey.
-Insights from qualitative research commissioned by the Cabinet Office Disability Unit and conducted by Policy Lab help illustrate how these indicators can be experienced by disabled people in day-to-day life.
+Indicators from the Opinions and Lifestyle Survey on the social impact of the coronavirus (COVID-19) pandemic on disabled people in Great Britain.
+This release uses two waves of survey results covering 24 September to 4 October 2020 and includes indicators broken down by impairment type.
+Insights from qualitative research commissioned by the Cabinet Office Disability Unit and conducted by Policy Lab with disabled people help illustrate how the survey indicators can be experienced by disabled people in day-to-day life.